StiglCZ/engine/readme.md

 #### C++ compatibility

 As for the compatibility with the C++ itself, the program is compatible with preety much everything.
 For audio and video C functions are used(openal and x11) and as for the C++ libs, only iostream, fstream, vector and string (and maybe something else I included after) should be used.
 So, if you use C++11+ then it will definetly be compatible!
+Nvm, it isnt.
+Tried to migrate it into windows, no idea what its doing.
+Can someone explain why `typeof` doesn't exist on windows?

 #### Models